 You Don’t Have to Respond Immediately

-Also, you could just say no, you are not going to die, and change your mind later if you have to.
+Also, you could just say no, you are not going to die, and change your decision later if you have to.
 This is easier than saying yes and then trying to back out later, right?

 If you are ready to put yourself first, as you deserve, without feeling you’re doing something wrong, check out an outstanding tool that can set you on the path of healing.

 You don’t have to please people forever.
 You deserve better.
 You owe it to yourself to be true to your own values and wants, otherwise – what’s the point of being here anyway?